billbuchanan/csn09112/week03_ns/labs/README.md

 From this, determine one of the usernames and passwords.

-Stop Wireshark and find the Hydra trace.
+Stop Wireshark and find the Hydra trace (Follow TCP stream).
 What do you observe from the trace:

 What is the FTP status code for an incorrect login: